ahsanaakib/EvershopAutomationProject_v101/README.md

 ## EvershopAutomationProject_v101
 ## Project Overview: Automation Testing for Evershop
-This project is a comprehensive automation suite for Evershop, developed using Selenium WebDriver with Java and TestNG.
+This project automates the testing of Evershop e-commerce platform, developed using Selenium WebDriver with Java and TestNG.
 The main focus is to automate key features of the Evershop platform, ensuring thorough testing of the following functionalities:
 * User Registration
 * Login
 * Product Search